 In Psalm 50:15, the Lord says, “Call on me in the day of trouble; I shall rescue you, and you will honor me.”
 Allow others to hear your heartfelt cries to God, to see how He meets your needs, and to witness how He is honored as He does.

 God gets more glory when we are needy and He acts on our behalf than when we’re strong and have it all together.
-When others see our weakness—they also see God’s strength.
+A leader’s transparency also shows their weakness.
+Then, when others see our weakness—they also see God’s strength.